Cal Raleigh hits his 48th, 49th homers to set MLB season mark for catchers, passing Salvador Perez

 Only four other players in big league history have hit at least 40 homers in a season while primarily playing catcher: Johnny Bench (twice), Roy Campanella, Todd Hundley and Mike Piazza (twice).
 Bench, Campanella and Piazza are Hall of Famers.

-A first-time All-Star at age 28, Raleigh burst onto the national scene when he won the All-Star Home Run Derby in July.
+A first-time All-Star at age 28, Raleigh burst onto the national scene when he won the All-Star Home Run Derby in July, just four months removed from signing a six-year, $105 million contract extension.
 He became the first switch-hitter and first catcher to win the title.
 He’s the second Mariners player to take the crown, after three-time winner Ken Griffey Jr.

 With 31 games to go in the regular season, Raleigh also has an excellent chance of passing Griffey's franchise record of 56 home runs in a season.